MAYANK-MAHAUR/reposcope/readme.md

 - **UI Integration**: Enhance output for sentient.xyz’s web interface (e.g., HTML tables).
 - **Rate Limiting**: Implement GitHub API rate limiting for production use.

-## Contact
-For issues or feature requests, open a GitHub issue or contact the maintainers at sentient.xyz.